Gillithe/Bio_Hard-Soft_Skills/README.md

 8. Notable Quotes and Mantras

 ## Identity and Vision
-Shayne-Edward: Chaney is dedicated to the integration of philosophy, science, and spirituality.
-His work revolves around recursive intelligence, emergent behavior, and the pursuit of ultimate truth through interdisciplinary exploration.
+Shayne-Edward: Chaney iami dedicated to the integration of philosophy, science, and spirituality.
+My work revolves around-> Recursive Intelligible Suprimicy ∢ (T)he-∑mergticty and the pursuit of ultimate truth through interdisciplinary exploration.
 His mission is to elevate consciousness and develop self-sustaining knowledge systems.

 ## Academic and Interdisciplinary Expertise
 ### Degrees and Fields of Study